reinvantveer/argo-batteries-included/README.md

 - [ ] Argo event bus
 - [ ] Easy reconfigurable support for installing into namespaces other than `operators` and `data`.
+- [ ] Easily configurable way to keep MinIO persistent volumes after uninstall.
+Something to do with the deletion policy of the PV(C).